bear0330/cpp-lru-decorator/README.md

   * Maximum 10 parameters supported.
   * Return type void is not supported.
 (LRU expects cache the result, if no result, no cache required.)
   * Function without parameter is not supported.
 (Without the parameter, a function supposes to return the same result every time, you can do a simple cache by yourself.)
+  * Parameters must support default/copy constructor and hashable (almost all standard and user defined types are fulfilled).
   * Tested with Boost 1.43, Microsoft Visual Studio 2010 and GCC 4.4.
 Higher version of Boost, Visual Studio and GCC should work also.